Boney M.: Popularity outside the West

-Boney M. was hugely popular in the Soviet Union in the 1970s, although the song "Rasputin" was banned by the Soviet authorities during the group's concert in Moscow in December 1978.
-The song has been used in several movies and television shows, including Johnny English Strikes Again, The King's Man and in the Doctor Who special The Power of the Doctor, in which The Master dances to the song while disguised as Rasputin himself.
+Boney M. was hugely popular in the Soviet Union in the 1970s, although the song "Rasputin" was banned by the Soviet authorities from being played at the group's concert in Moscow in December 1978.
+The song has been used in several films and television shows, including Johnny English Strikes Again, The King's Man, Black Mirror, the Brazilian telenovela Dancin' Days and in the Doctor Who special The Power of the Doctor, in which The Master dances to the song while disguised as Rasputin himself.

-In the Soviet film Repentance (1984, released 1987), "Sunny" is played at a party of high-ranked communist officials.
-"Sunny" is played during a few parts of the successful Korean film of the same name, Sunny.
+In the Soviet film Repentance (1984, released 1987), "Sunny" is played at a party attended by high-ranked communist officials.
+The song is also played during a few parts of the successful Korean film of the same name, Sunny.

-During the 2002 presidential election campaign of South Korea, then-candidate Roh Moo-hyun, who eventually won the presidency at that event, took Bahama Mama to promote his aim of positive political reform.
+During the 2002 presidential election campaign of South Korea, then-candidate Roh Moo-hyun, who eventually won the presidency at that event, used "Bahama Mama" to promote his aim of positive political reform.

 The 2005 Chinese film Shanghai Dreams features a scene depicting a rural Chinese disco in 1983, with teenagers dancing to "Rivers of Babylon" and "Gotta Go Home".

 In the 2008 Kazakh film Tulpan, the tractor driver Boni continually plays a cassette of "Rivers of Babylon", an example of his fascination for all things Western.

 In the 2008 Chinese film Cheung Gong 7 hou (English title: CJ7), "Sunny" is a vital part of the soundtrack.
 "Sunny" is the theme song of the 2011 Taiwanese drama, Sunny Girl.
 The song has also appeared in The Umbrella Academy and Boogie Nights.

-Boney M. was immensely popular in India through the 1970s and 1980s.
+Boney M. was immensely popular in India throughout the 1970s and 1980s.
 Liz Mitchell recalled her visits to India in the 1980s in a 2015 interview with Hindustan Times: "It was amazing.
-We’ve had the most-wonderful tours here.
+We've had the most-wonderful tours here.
 We even went out shopping to so many places.
 We met several Bollywood stars and had dinners with them."